arthurfiorette/axios-cache-interceptor/docs/src/guide/request-id.md

 # Request Id

 We can distinguish requests from each other by assigning an **non unique** `id` to each request.
-Theses IDs are the same provided to the storages as keys.
+These IDs are the same provided to the storage as keys.

 Each ID is responsible for binding a cache to its request, for referencing or invalidating it later and to make the interceptor use the same cache for requests to the same endpoint